 All of the acting is quite good.
-The two murderer (John Dall and Farley Granger) do a fine job of playing intellectual, society playboys, with a desire for excitement.
+The two murderers (John Dall and Farley Granger) do a fine job of playing intellectual, society playboys, with a desire for excitement.
 It is slightly annoying watching their excited, nervous mannerisms (especially some stuttering by Jon Dall) but it is fitting with the characters.
 Their former instructor, Rupert Cadell, is played magnificently by the impeccable James Stewart.
-This is a bit of departure from Stewart’s typical roles.
+This is a bit of a departure from Stewart’s typical roles.
 Here he is a tough, cynical intellectual.
-This was his first of four collaborations between Stewart and Hitchock and it is hard to imagine his role as Scottie in Vertigo without having first played in this movie.
+This was the first of four collaborations between Stewart and Hitchock and it is hard to imagine his role as Scottie in Vertigo without this movie.

 The story unravels in typical Hitchock fashion.
-The suspense is built, then lessoned by some well timed comedy, and then built again to a final crescendo.
+The suspense is built, then lessened by some well-timed comedy, and then built again to a final crescendo.
 Hitchcock was excellent as a technical director and allowed his actors the breathing room they needed for fine performances.
-In the end I left the picture feeling more excited about the superb storytelling than any particular technical achievement.
+In the end, I left the picture feeling more excited about the superb storytelling than any particular technical achievement.
 It is a testament to his craft, that Hitchock allows you to leave a picture being enamored with his story over his technical achievements.
 Some of the greatest effects are those you don’t notice because they seem so natural and real.